 — Baháʼu'lláh, The Kitáb-i-Íqán

-Welcome to Lamp of Search a personal project led by Aaron JR Ferguson, and a place for spiritual, mystical, and philosophical explorations of the Baháʼí Faith.
-In this publication, we invite contributions on a wide range of topics relevant to exploring the Baha’i Revelation.
+Welcome to Lamp of Search, a media project led by Aaron JR Ferguson, and a place for spiritual, mystical, and philosophical explorations of the Baháʼí Faith.
+In this publication we invite contributions on a wide range of topics relevant to exploring the Baháʼí Revelation.
 This includes essays on Baháʼí perspectives, compilations and commentaries on quotes from the Writings, ‘provisional translations’ of the Arabic and Persian Writings of the Founders of the Baháʼí Faith, and much, much more.

 Please note that this publication represents solely the views of the contributors, and is not an official Baháʼí perspective.